Hybrid Cloud DR: On premises Backup and Offsite Replication with StoneFly and Veeam

 How much space does the customer need for the Data Storage?

 This is a common question which comes to customers mind that how much space they need for the data storage.
 It should be at least as much as their current VM size plus snapshot space.
-One of the good things about replication jobs are that customers are able to keep multiple replicas restores points.
-The size of the disk will remain the same but they are going to need some space for the snap shots.
+One of the good things about data replication jobs are that customers are able to keep multiple replicas restores points.
+The size of the disk will remain the same but they are going to need some space for the data storage snapshots.

 StoneFly will provide the extra space than what customers do have in the production.